 Fees: Between $0.99 and $2.99 per trade, plus a .50% spread on both purchases and sales, but may be higher or lower due to market fluctuations.

 eToro is one of the more advanced crypto investing platforms.
-That’s because it was one of the first platforms to offer trading in cryptos.
-It now has over 13 million users in more than 140 countries around the world.
-One of its advantages are its social component.
+That’s because it was one of the first platforms to offer crypto investing.
+It now has millions of users in more than 140 countries worldwide.
+One of its advantages is its social component.
 Participants can connect with one another and swap information and investment strategies.

-The company has been in business since 2007, which predates cryptos.
-It started out as a diversified trading platform outside the US, but now accommodates trading in cryptos in the US only.
+The company has been in business since 2007, which predates crypto.
+It started out as a diversified trading platform outside the US but now accommodates investing in crypto, stocks, and ETFs.

-eToro offers a digital currency wallet where you can securely store your cryptos.
+eToro offers a crypto wallet where you can securely send, receive and convert crypto.
 They also offer a virtual portfolio, where you can practice investment strategies with up to $100,000 in virtual currency.

-And if you’re not comfortable trading cryptos on your own, they offer four different portfolios, similar to robo-advisos, but for cryptos. eToro offers crypto trading and 41 US states.
+And if you’re not comfortable trading crypto on your own, they offer four different Smart Portfolios for cryptos, which are frequently rebalanced and monitored for the best experience. eToro offers crypto, stocks, ETFs, and investing in 47 US states.

 Robinhood offers trading in cryptocurrencies – alongside stocks.
 In fact, it’s quickly growing to be one of the most popular trading platforms for younger investors, who appreciate the ability to trade on-the-go through the Robinhood Mobile App.
 And as an added attraction, Robinhood also offers a free stock, valued at between $3 and $15 if you open a new account.